 “In making this endorsement, we’re challenging the dangerous political direction of the US.
 We also challenge others who support ‘October 2011′ to recognize the Green Party’s leadership on the issues these events will address, such as endless wars, the demand for Medicare For All universal health care and millions of new jobs, and the need to end the control of top corporations over our political system,” said Sanda Everette, member of the Coordinating Committee of the Green Party of California and former co-chair of the Green Party of the United States.
 Ms. Everette will participate in the October 6 event.

 Greens and others interested in supporting the party and the occupation of Freedom Plaza can check for local leadership at the October 2011 website.
-The full text of the press release is below the fold.
-Read the rest of this entry »
+The full text of the press release is below the fold. read more »

 Prof. Wangari Muta Maathai started the Green Belt Movement in 1977, working with women to improve their livelihoods by increasing their access to resources like firewood for cooking and clean water.
 She became a great advocate for better management of natural resources and for sustainability, equity, and justice.
 A synopsis of her life and work can be read here.